 rs (EFSPs) Website to get more information.
 List of EFSPs

-We invite you to use and review our newly enhanced Clerk of the Circuit Court of Cook County Website, and we are eager to receive comments about your experience using our feedback link on the site.
+We invite you to use and review our newly enhanced Clerk of the Circuit Court of Cook County Website.

 The new Clerk of the Circuit Court of Cook County website features a streamlined format that is easier to use and includes an improved court case search function that enables users to find pertinent information easily and efficiently.
-Click here to test drive our new website, and remember to let us know what you think.
+Click here to test drive our new website.